Safeguarding & Policies

 Deddington Town Colts - the role of your Club Welfare Officer (CWO)

-We want to make sure that the children and young people, who play for Deddington Town Colts, enjoy their football and play in a safe environment and that managers and coaches are supported in what they do as volunteers.
+I want to make sure that the children and young people, who play for Deddington Town Colts, enjoy their football and play in a safe environment and that managers and coaches are supported in what they do as volunteers.

 Oxfordshire FA and the Witney and District Youth Football League provide training events and support to CWOs across Oxfordshire.

-We will come along to training sessions and matches each season.
+I will come along to training sessions and matches each season.

 All the Codes of Conduct on Respect (for managers, parents, players) and other Safeguarding policies are on the club website.